erigontech/erigon/docs/programmers_guide/indices.md

 TurboGeth
 ---------

+This article target is to show tricky concepts on simple examples.
+Real way how TurboGeth stores accounts value and accounts history is a bit different and described [here](./db_walkthrough.MD#bucket-history-of-accounts)

 `kv_abstract.go` - has abstraction over LMDB library.
 It has different cursor types:
 - Cursor - provides only simple methods which are used for normal (not DupSort buckets)
 - DupSortCursor - provides methods to iterate over DupSort buckets